hussien-hussien/TinyEarn/README.md

 * start (datetime.date or str): Only pull data from earnings reported after this date.
 * end (datetime.date or str): Only pull data from earnings reported before this date.
 Defaults to the current date.
 * pandas(bool, optional): If true, this function returns a pandas dataframe.
 If False, it returns a dictionary.
 Defaults to True.
-* delay (int): Time to wait (in seconds) inbetween page changes.
+* delay (int): Time to wait (in seconds) in between page changes.
 Defaults to 1.

 Returns:
-    Returns data from each earnings report by the specificied company within the specified date range.
+    Returns data from each earnings report by the specified company within the specified date range.
 Each row or key represents an earnings call with the following attributes:
 *   `Period Ending`: The month that marks the last month of the quarter being reported on. ie, 3/2017 is refering to the Q1 2017 earnings report.
-*   `Reported_EPS`: Earnings Per Share reported by the company for thar quarter.
+*   `Reported_EPS`: Earnings Per Share reported by the company for that quarter.
 *   `Estimated_EPS`: The consensus estimated Earnings Per Share.
 *   `Surprise_EPS`: The surprise in EPS.
 The difference between the estimated EPS and the reported one.
 *   `Surprise_%_EPS`: The surprise expressed as a percentage.